Transfer of Credits

-No study abroad grades will factor into your Cleveland State grade point average but grades must be reflected on the study abroad transcript in order that CSU credit be granted and university requirements be meet.
-Check with your major academic department to verify the minumum grade needed in order for a course to count towards your major reuqirements at CSU.
+Letter grades earned abroad will not factor into your Cleveland State grade point average but letter grades earned abroad must be reflected on the study abroad transcript (for transfer credit be granted and university degree requirements to be met).
+Check with your major academic department to verify the minimum grade needed in order for a course to count towards your major requirements at CSU.
 Study abroad transcripts become the property of CSU once submitted and will not be returned to students.
 Students may contact their affiliate program provider or foreign university in the future if official transcripts are needed.

 Please keep in mind that study abroad transcripts are often delayed by several months before reaching the home campus at the conclusion of study abroad.

 Grades from Abroad

 While your grades earned abroad do not factor into your CSU gpa, they are still a part of your academic record.
 In the future, you may be asked to produce a transcript from your study abroad institution for job applications, graduate school admittance, etc. so please be mindful of your academic performance abroad.
 You can choose to manually add in your study abroad grades and credits to your overall gpa for your resume, if you wish.
 There are a plethora of websites that can help you calculate your overall gpa.

 Regional study abroad returnee conferences take place twice a year around the state and /or in nearby states that are reasonably accessible from Cleveland.
 Please contact the Center for International Services and Programs for more information about attending one of these conferences designed exclusively for you.